 We’re both mamas of two young kids, obsessed with the great outdoors, in love with Tacoma, and passionate about service.

 Kelsey Alshememry, BSBA - Project Management, is our co-founder and Director of Operations.
 She is mostly behind the scenes doing all things not yoga.
 Kelsey handles our social media, web development, graphic design, photography, finances and day-to-day operation of our company.
 Fun facts: she and her family eat plant-based and live in a tiny house on wheels.
+Prounouns: she/her/hers

-ALISON OLT-KERR, N.D., RYT 500
+ALISON OLT KERR, N.D., RYT 500

 Alison first arrived on her mat 30 years ago, began teaching in 2014, and remains in awe of the healing power of this practice.
 She honors both the science and spirit of yoga, leads with curiosity, and endeavors to help students rediscover their personal agency and rhythm.
 Outside of class, you'll find Alison walking her talk and in the woods - usually with her people and funny pup in tow.